Atmosera-CoPilot-Dev/copilot-examples/markdown/markdown.md

 When checking out a new code base, CoPilot will primarily focus on the selected editor window and then use any open files are supplemental input.
 If you have a file open that is not in the same directory as the selected editor window, CoPilot will not be able to use that file as input.
 If you have a file open that is in the same directory as the selected editor window, CoPilot will use that file as input.
 If you have multiple files open that are in the same directory as the selected editor window, CoPilot will use all of those files as input.

 ## Copilot Architecture in Mermaid Format

+This one will require a prompt:

+`Create a network timing diagram in Mermaid format for how Github Copilot works.
+Include Github Copilot, Github Codebase, Language Model, and Github Server-side API.`

 ```mermaid
 sequenceDiagram